-Autism checklist for adults
+Autism signs and symptoms checklist for adults

 I was diagnosed with high-functioning autism as an adult.
 Read my post about it here.
 I often get asked what the signs are and if I knew I was autistic.
 I started to question whether I was on the autism spectrum after my son was diagnosed with severe nonverbal autism at 2 year old.

 If you’re here, you probably found this post on Google looking for “Signs of autism in adults“.
 If you’re wondering if you are on the autism spectrum, then I hope you’ll find this list helpful.
 If you feel like a lot of these bullet points apply to you, you may want to follow up with a specialist for more information.
 Seeking a diagnosis can help.
 It makes me feel better having an explanation for why I’ve always felt different.
 I also hope it will help people be more understanding.
 That said, I try not to use autism as an excuse for anything.
 If you think you may have autism and wants to find answers for yourself, make an appointment with your PCP and try to get a referral for a specialist in autism who does therapeutic assessments.
 Only they can diagnose autism, and they can help you with your journey if they do.

 In the meantime, if you’ve been wondering about yourself, see if most of the following autism symptoms apply to you.